ncatlab/nlab-content/pages/5/5/9/0/955/content.md

 ## Isbell Duality

-Within the category of generalised $\mathcal{T}$-objects one can consider various subcategories where the objects satisfy extra conditions.
+Within the Isbell envelope of $\mathcal{T}$ one can consider various subcategories where the objects satisfy extra conditions.
 An obvious condition is that the presheaf is actually a sheaf.
 Another useful condition is that of Isbell Duality.

 +-- {: .num_defn #IsbelDuality}
 ###### Definition
-A generalised $\mathcal{T}$-object $X$ is said to be _$P$-saturated_ if the obvious natural transformations
+An object $X$ of $E(\mathcal{T})$ is said to be _$P$-saturated_ if the obvious natural transformations

 \[
 P_X(T) \to NatTrans(F_X,F_T)